-Datasets, or data products, produced by the HO consist of files containing both the exchange catalogue and one or more data products (of possibly different S-100 types), with each product covering a specific geographic region and specific period of time (Figure 11.1).
+The Data Products include one or more data sets (but of the same S-100 Product Specification types), with each product covering a specific geographic region and specific period of time.
 The Exchange Catalogue lists the products and contains the discovery metadata.